 Power & Oppression

-These reflections are shaped by lived experience and examined through a wider lens of power, systems, and context.
+These reflections come from lived experience, seen through patterns of power, systems, and context.

 New reflections are shared fortnightly.